 In this Section:

-Federal Reserve Banks provide a range of payment and related services to depository and certain other institutions; these "priced services" include collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.
+Reserve Banks provide a range of payment and related services to depository and certain other institutions; these "priced services" include collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.1

 Recovery of Direct and Indirect Costs

-The Monetary Control Act of 1980 requires that the Federal Reserve establish fees for priced services so as to recover, over the long run, all direct and indirect costs actually incurred as well as the imputed costs that would have been incurred--including financing costs, taxes, and certain other expenses--and the return on equity (profit) that would have been earned if a private business firm had provided the services.5 The imputed costs and imputed profit are collectively referred to as the private-sector adjustment factor (PSAF).
-Over the past 10 years, Reserve Banks have recovered 102.0 percent of their priced services costs, including the PSAF (see table 1).6
+The Monetary Control Act of 1980 requires that the Federal Reserve establish fees for priced services to recover, over the long run, all direct and indirect costs actually incurred as well as the imputed costs that would have been incurred--including financing costs, taxes, and certain other expenses--and the return on equity (profit) that would have been earned if a private business firm had provided the services.5 The imputed costs and imputed profit are collectively referred to as the private-sector adjustment factor (PSAF).
+From 2005 through 2014, the Reserve Banks recovered 102.9 percent of the total priced services costs, including the PSAF (see table 1).6

 Note: Here and elsewhere in this section, components may not sum to totals or yield percentages shown because of rounding.